 Built in Salisbury, Maryland and completed on August 27, 1986, the ship was launched in 1987 by Chesapeake Shipbuilding and operated on the Connecticut River during its first year.
 Then the vessel was sold and after a trip through the Panama Canal, it operated out of Maui for the next four years.
 In 1992, the operation was purchased by Pacific Marine and moved to Honolulu.
 The ship’s name was changed to Stardancer and continued operating in Hawaii until March of 1994 when American Waterways, Inc. acquired the vessel.

 On April 1, 1994, the Stardancer and a crew of five journeyed from Hawaii to Portland, Oregon.
 The boats lower level, which is now the Willamette Deck, was filled with over a hundred 55-gallon drums of fuel and every window was covered with steel plates.
 One hundred miles into the trip, the captain had a medical emergency and a helicopter was required to lift him off the vessel.
-The ship and remaining four crew members arrived in Portland nine days later.
+The ship and its remaining four crew members arrived in Portland nine days later.
 After a full refit, the Spirit of Portland, began cruises in May of 1994.
 The name was changed to Portland Spirit on January 1, 1995.

 On January 4, 1998, Portland Spirit staff members completely offloaded the ship and prepared her for a full remodel.
 She was completely gutted at the Sundial Shipyard in Troutdale.
-Thirty days and $750,000 later, the ship returned to Portland with new ceilings, walls, bars, offices, phones, a new paint job and much more.
+Thirty days and $750,000 later, the ship returned to Portland with new ceilings, walls, bars, a new paint job and much more.
 In February of 2004, the Portland Spirit was again remodeled.
 This time, both engines and generators were replaced; a keg cooler and beer-dispensing system were installed; a gift shop was added to the Starlight Deck, and permanent counters and storage cabinets were added to the bow of the Columbia Deck.
 In 2015, the interior décor was refreshed and interior stairwell was rebuilt.
 In 2022, the galley was gutted and received a complete remodel, including all new equipment.
 In 2023, new carpet was installed on the Columbia Deck.
-It is continually maintained, repaired and updated by its staff and crew.
+The vessel is continually maintained, repaired and updated by its staff and crew.